-- The average household size has increased from 2.8 to 3.1 in the last 30 years which can act as an impediment if landlords are discriminatory against larger households or children. - The housing stock has increased by less than 3% since 1990, limiting housing availability and potentially allowing landlords to be discriminatory when being selective with renters. - Conventional home purchase loan rates are lower for Black and non-White Hispanic residents than Asian and White residents.
+- The housing stock has increased by less than 3% since 1990, limiting housing availability and potentially allowing landlords to be discriminatory when being selective with renters. - Conventional home purchase loan rates are lower for Black and non-White Hispanic residents than Asian and White residents.
 Loan rates correlate closely with census tract income. - More often than not, housing cost burden is disproportionately burdening the most vulnerable members of the community. - The majority of housing units are more than 50 years old.
 While generally in good condition, the age of the structures may require more units needing rehabilitation. - The relationship between public transit, job centers, and affordable housing does not impede access to fair housing choice in the City.